WesselBBD/Haskollatz/README.md

 # Haskollatz
-Haskollatz is a *Q U E S T I O N A B L E* Haskell implemetation of the famous [Collatz Conjecture] https://en.wikipedia.org/wiki/Collatz_conjecture "Math is Wild Man..."
-Math Problem.
+Haskollatz is a *Q U E S T I O N A B L E* Haskell implemetation of the famous [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) Math Problem.

-It a **slightly** optimized Delay (steps to 1) calculator.
+It is a **slightly** optimized Delay (steps to 1) calculator.

 ## Usage